mattijn/topojson/README.md

 <img src="images/ipywidgets.gif" alt="ipywidgets">

-Use the ipywidgets website for installation and start from `In [5]` in the following [notebook](https://nbviewer.jupyter.org/github/mattijn/topojson/blob/master/notebooks/ipywidgets_interaction.ipynb) to get these ipywidgets working, but I run very often in errors like the following:
+To install, use the ipywidgets website for installation.
+I ran very often in errors like the following:
 ```
 [IPKernelApp] WARNING | No such comm: xxxyyyzzz123etc.
 ```
-Any suggestion how to solve this error is much appreciated!
+To solve this error I found out that I'd first had to pip uninstall JupyterLab, then install the lab extension of ipywidgets and then install JupyterLab again.
+Then when starting JupyterLab for the first time it asks to rebuild to include the ipywidgets lab extension.
+Click Yes or OK and after JupyterLab relaunch, these errors did appear for me anymore (both Windows and macOS).
+If you got all installed I suggest starting from `In [5]` in the following [notebook](https://nbviewer.jupyter.org/github/mattijn/topojson/blob/master/notebooks/ipywidgets_interaction.ipynb) to test if all works.

 Futher, the many [tests][l1] as part of this package also can be used as example material.